kpwhri/mhnav_pipeline/README.md

     in_connection_string='mssql+pyodbc://SERVER/database?driver=SQL Server',
-    out_connection_string=None,  # want to use data directly, not output it output_to_csv=False,  # don't write to CSV, I want to use data directly )
+    out_connection_string=None,  # want to use data directly, not output it output_to_csv=False,  # don't write to CSV, I want to use data directly include_context=0,  # change to >0 to include a separate table/csv file that will contain context elements for NLP hits )
 ```